Vietnam.vn - Nền tảng quảng bá Việt Nam

 2. Winter Wonderland (London - England)Slideshow

-Come and discover European Christmas - the fairytale colors at the Winter Wonderland fair located right in the center of London next to Hyde Park, officially open from November 15 to January 4.
+Come and explore European Christmas - the fairytale colors at the Winter Wonderland fair located right in the center of London next to Hyde Park, officially open from November 15 to January 4.
 Winter Wonderland has more than 200 brightly lit stalls, selling everything from small souvenirs to jewelry, furniture...
 In addition, there is also an ice skating rink, a children's play area with a giant wheel, a circus...
 Food and drinks are extremely rich.
 You can visit the sausage stalls or the Ice Bar - where all the tables, chairs and cups are made of ice and snow.

 3. Dresden Striezelmarkt (Dresden - Germany)

 3. Dresden Striezelmarkt (Dresden - Germany) Taking place from November 27 to December 24, Dresden Striezelmarkt is Germany's oldest Christmas fair, attracting many visitors with nearly 100 events taking place continuously for nearly a month.
 The stalls in the fair are very diverse, the most popular are still the shops selling hot cinnamon wine, the smell of wine mixed with the fragrant cinnamon flavor makes you incredibly excited.
-The souvenir stalls attract visitors with Christmas tree decorations, fashion, children's toys, handicrafts, ...
+The souvenir stalls attract visitors with Christmas tree decorations, fashion , children's toys, handicrafts, ...

 4. Plaisirs d'Hiver (Brussels - Belgium)